Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Related Works

 \section{Related Works}

-\paragraph{Proactive Dialogues} Recent years have witnessed many advanced designs on developing proactive dialogue systems~\cite{wsdm23-proactive} for various applications.
+\paragraph{Proactive Dialogues.} Recent years have witnessed many advanced designs on developing proactive dialogue systems~\cite{wsdm23-proactive} for various applications.
 For example, target-guided dialogues aim to proactively lead the conversation to either a designated target topic~\cite{acl19-tgoc} or a pre-defined knowledge entity~\cite{acl19-proactive}.
 Existing studies typically adopt keyword transition~\cite{aaai20-tgoc,aaai21-tgoc} or knowledge graph reasoning~\cite{coling22-topkg,sigir22-proactive} techniques to proactively plan the topic thread towards the target.
-Besides, in information-seeking dialogues, proactive dialogue systems can ask clarification questions for clarifying the ambiguity of the query or question in conversational search and recommendation~\cite{emnlp21-clariq,unicorn} and conversation question answering~\cite{abg-coqa,pacific}.
-In addition, under non-collaborative setting, the system and the user have competing goals towards the task completion but the system aims to proactively reach an agreement favorable to itself~\cite{iclr20-non-collab}, such as negotiating a product price~\cite{emnlp18-negotiate} and persuading users to make a donation~\cite{acl19-persuasion}.
+Besides, in information-seeking dialogues, proactive dialogue systems can ask clarification questions for clarifying the ambiguity of the query or question in conversational search~\cite{emnlp21-clariq} and question answering~\cite{abg-coqa,pacific}.
+In addition, under the non-collaborative setting, the system and the user have competing goals towards the task completion but the system aims to proactively reach an agreement favorable to itself~\cite{iclr20-non-collab}, such as negotiating a product price~\cite{emnlp18-negotiate} or persuading users to make a donation~\cite{acl19-persuasion}.

-\paragraph{Large Language Models for Dialogues} Previous dialogue systems, such as DialoGPT~\cite{dialogpt}, Meena~\cite{meena}, BlenderBot~\cite{blenderbot}, LaMDA~\cite{lamda}, typically fine-tune pre-trained language models on public dialogue data.
-Inspired by the success of ChatGPT, recent practices of building dialogue systems through conducting supervised fine-tuning on open-source large language models, such as LLaMA~\cite{llama}, with either constructed instruction-following examples or distilled conversation data from ChatGPT.
-For example, Alpaca~\cite{alpaca} adopts Self-Instruct~\cite{self-instruct} to collect instruction-following examples from GPT-3.5~\cite{instructgpt}, while Dolly\footnote{https://www.databricks.com/blog/2023/04/12/dolly-first-open-commercially-viable-instruction-tuned-llm} relies on a large-scale human-annotated instruction-following examples.
-Vicuna~\cite{vicuna} and Baize~\cite{baize} leverage use-shared or self-chat conversation data that is generated by ChatGPT.
-As all these LLM-based dialogue systems are trained to follow the user's instruction, it remains the question on whether these systems can take the initiative for handling proactive dialogues.
+\paragraph{Large Language Models for Dialogues.} Previous dialogue systems, such as DialoGPT~\cite{dialogpt}, Meena~\cite{meena}, BlenderBot~\cite{blenderbot}, LaMDA~\cite{lamda}, typically fine-tune pre-trained language models on public dialogue data.
+Inspired by the success of ChatGPT, recent practices build dialogue systems through conducting supervised fine-tuning on open-source large language models, such as LLaMA~\cite{llama}, with either constructed instruction-following examples (\textit{e.g.}, Alpaca~\cite{alpaca}) or distilled conversation data (\textit{e.g.}, Vicuna~\cite{vicuna}) from ChatGPT.
+As all these LLM-based dialogue systems are trained to follow the user's instruction, it remains a question on whether these systems can take the initiative for handling proactive dialogues.